masc-ucsc/livehd/docs/projects.md

 module should have no bitwidth.
 In that case the bitwidth can be inferred from outside.

-## LiveHD gRPC client

-Leverage the gRPC client in liveHD to allow the submission of work to remote servers.

-Once we can submit gRPC from inside LiveHD, we should have to re-structure the pass API to have a gRPC call for each of the main steps.

 ## LNAST Opt

 In LiveHD, LGraph has the cprop pass that performs constant folding, copy